History of Craig Kimbrel in Timeline

 In June 2015, Craig Kimbrel recorded his 200th career save while playing for the San Diego Padres.

-On November 13, 2015, the San Diego Padres traded Craig Kimbrel to the Boston Red Sox in exchange for prospects.
+On November 13, 2015, the Padres traded Craig Kimbrel to the Boston Red Sox in exchange for Manuel Margot, Javy Guerra, Carlos Asuaje, and Logan Allen.

 July 8, 2016: Knee Injury

-On July 8, 2016, Craig Kimbrel injured his knee during warmups, later revealed to be a medial meniscus tear requiring surgery.
+On July 8, 2016, Craig Kimbrel injured his knee during warmups, leading to a diagnosis of a torn medial meniscus and requiring surgery.

 May 11, 2017: Immaculate Inning

-On May 11, 2017, Craig Kimbrel struck out the side on nine consecutive pitches, achieving an immaculate inning.
+On May 11, 2017, Craig Kimbrel struck out the side on nine consecutive pitches against the Milwaukee Brewers, achieving an immaculate inning.

-On November 3, 2017, Craig Kimbrel's daughter, Lydia Joy, was born with heart defects and has undergone two surgeries.
+On November 3, 2017, Kimbrel's oldest daughter was born with heart defects and underwent two surgeries.

 May 5, 2018: 300th Career Save

-On May 5, 2018, Craig Kimbrel recorded his 300th career save in a game against the Texas Rangers, achieving it in fewer games and at a younger age than any other pitcher.
+On May 5, 2018, Craig Kimbrel recorded his 300th career save, achieving this milestone in fewer games, fewer save opportunities, and at a younger age than any other pitcher.

 May 2018: 300th Career Save

-In May 2018, Craig Kimbrel, playing for the Boston Red Sox, achieved his 300th career save, becoming the youngest pitcher in MLB history to reach that milestone.
+In May 2018, Craig Kimbrel, playing for the Red Sox, achieved his 300th career save, becoming the youngest pitcher in MLB history to reach this milestone.

-On June 7, 2019, Craig Kimbrel signed a three-year contract with the Chicago Cubs for a reported $43 million.
+On June 7, 2019, Craig Kimbrel signed a three-year contract with the Chicago Cubs, with the deal reportedly worth $43 million.

-On August 5, 2019, Craig Kimbrel was placed on the injured list (IL) due to knee inflammation.
+On August 5, 2019, Kimbrel was placed on the injured list (IL) due to inflammation in his knee.

 August 18, 2019: Reactivated from IL

-On August 18, 2019, Craig Kimbrel was reactivated from the injured list (IL).
+On August 18, 2019, Craig Kimbrel was reactivated from the injured list to bolster the Chicago Cubs' bullpen.

-On May 26, 2021, Craig Kimbrel advanced to 11th on the all-time saves list after the Cubs beat the Pirates.
+On May 26, 2021, Kimbrel moved up to 11th place on the all-time saves list after the Cubs' 4–1 victory over the Pirates in Pittsburgh.

-On June 24, 2021, Craig Kimbrel pitched in a combined no-hitter against the Los Angeles Dodgers, along with other pitchers.
+On June 24, 2021, Craig Kimbrel, along with Zach Davies, Ryan Tepera, and Andrew Chafin, pitched a combined no-hitter against the Los Angeles Dodgers.

-On July 30, 2021, Craig Kimbrel was traded from the Chicago Cubs to the Chicago White Sox for Nick Madrigal and Codi Heuer.
+On July 30, 2021, Kimbrel was traded by the Cubs to the Chicago White Sox in exchange for Nick Madrigal and Codi Heuer.

-In 2022, the White Sox exercised Craig Kimbrel's $16 million option.
+On November 22, the White Sox exercised Craig Kimbrel's $16 million option for the 2022 season.

-On January 4, 2023, Craig Kimbrel signed a one-year, $10 million contract with the Philadelphia Phillies.
+On January 4, 2023, Kimbrel signed a one-year, $10 million contract with the Philadelphia Phillies.

 On May 26, 2023, Craig Kimbrel became the eighth major-league pitcher to achieve 400 career saves.